 To provide IP address preservation to UEs operating in single-registration mode when the UE moves from 5GC to EPC, the network supports 1, 4, 5 and the following below:

-6. When UE performs TAU in EPC and provides a 4G-GUTI mapped from 5G-GUTI, the MME determines that the old node is AMF and rejects the procedure with a "Handover PDN Connection Setup Support" indication to the UE.
+6. When UE performs TAU in EPC and provides an indication that the old node was an AMF, the rejects the procedure with a "Handover PDN Connection Setup Support" indication to the UE.

 NOTE-1: Items 4 and 5 are also supported in networks that support interworking with N26 procedures.
 This enables a VPLMN that does not deploy N26 interface to provide IP address continuity to roamed-in single-registration mode UEs from a HPLMN that only supports interworking with N26 procedures.